Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 ### Processor client stops receiving

 Customers often run the processor client for days on end.
 Sometimes, they notice that EventProcessorClient is not processing one or more partitions.
 Usually, this is not enough information to determine why the exception occurred.
 The EventProcessorClient stopping is the symptom of an underlying cause (i.e. race condition) that occurred while trying to recover from a transient error.
-For the team to determine the reason, we need to ask for the following details:

-* Event Hub environment
-  * How many partitions?
-* EventProcessorClient environment
-  * What is the machine(s) specs processing your Event Hub?
-  * How many instances are running?
-  * What is the max heap set (i.e. -Xmx)?
-* What is the average size of each EventData?
-* What is the traffic pattern like in your Event Hub? (i.e. # messages/minute and if the EventProcessorClient is always busy or there are slow traffic periods.)
-* Repro code and steps
-  * This is important as we often cannot reproduce the issue in our environment.
-* Logs.
-We need DEBUG logs, but if that is not possible, INFO at least.
-Error and warning level logs do not provide enough information.
-The period of at least +/- 10 minutes from when the issue occurred.
+Please see [Filing Github issues](#filing-github-issues) for the information we require.

 ### Migrate from legacy to new client library